spryker/spryker-docs/docs/scos/user/back-office-user-guides/202200.0/merchandising/discount/creating-cart-rules.md

 **CALCULATOR TYPE**
-<br>The discount can be calculated in two ways:
+A discount can be calculated in two ways:
 * **Percentage**: A discount is calculated as a percentage of the discounted items' prices.
 If selected, in the **VALUE** field, set the percentage value (for example, `25`).
 * **Fixed amount**: A fixed amount is discounted.
 If you select this type, specify the amount (**Gross price**, **Net price**, or both) for each currency used in your store.